aimeelehmann/tsf-website/content/projects/Community/index.md

 thumb = "img/banner.jpg"
 +++

 The Soil Factory Community embodies generosity, solidarity, support, creativity, and justice.
-We come together to connect, be surprised, encounter, and expand our worlds; to build hope and soil;, to work against the destruction of the world, isolation, and despair.
+We come together to connect, be surprised, encounter, and expand our worlds; to build hope and soil; to work against the destruction of the world, isolation, and despair.

 We want to foster a friendly environment of listening, empowerment, non-judgmental openness and joy, to collaborate in a spirit of flow and curiosity.